Joanne513/a-new-hello-world/README.md

 # a-new-hello-world
-do this again, so you will remeber better
+(do this again and again, review often, and you will remeber better)

 # workflow of git on GitHub （5 steps）
 ## 1. create a new repository